The Clock That Went Backward

-"The Clock That Went Backward" is a 1881 fantasy short story by American writer Edward Page Mitchell.
+"The Clock That Went Backward" is an 1881 fantasy short story by American writer Edward Page Mitchell.

 Plot

 De zelfopoffering van burgemeester Van der Werff by Gustaaf Wappers (1829).
 Mitchell's story depicts the scene presented in this painting.

 The narrator recalls his visiting his great-aunt Gertrude in Maine, alongside his cousin Harry.
 Gertrude frequently related her family history, dating back to her great-great-grandmother who migrated from Leiden to Plymouth Colony with "a Puritan refugee" in 1632.
 The boys grew skeptical of these stories, and imagined that she was old enough to have personally lived out the adventures ascribed to her ancestors.

 Gertrude owned a Dutch clock, crafted by Jan Lipperdam in 1572, which had been stopped at a quarter past three for as long as the boys could remember.
 She claimed the clock had not worked since it had been struck by lightning, and resisted all efforts by the boys to confirm the extent of the damage or attempt repairs.
 One night, the boys discovered Gertrude winding the clock, causing it to run backwards.
 She briefly spoke to the clock until it stopped.
 Distraught, she turned the clock back to 3:15, then fell to the floor and died.
 In her will, Gertrude bequeathed her estate to the narrator, while Harry received only the clock.

 The boys attend Leiden University, as specified in the will, and bring the clock with them.
 The narrator's philosophy teacher, Professor Van Stopp, bonds with the boys over their interest in Dutch history.
 During a tour of historical sites, they visit a place where the city wall was breached on the last night of the 1574 siege of Leiden.
 The professor is intrigued when Harry recognizes the importance of the person who identified the breach in time to mount a defense.
 If not for this defender, Van Stopp argues, Spain would have crushed the Dutch Revolt, and the "birth of religious liberty and self-government by the people" could have been delayed.